Kathy Butler: Great Britain

 Butler was an assistant coach at both Stanford University and University of Wisconsin.
-Butler is now coached by former marathon world record holder Steve Jones.
+Butler was coached for much of her post collegiate career by Peter Tegen and at the end of her career by former marathon world record holder Steve Jones.

 Personal life

 In 1994 Butler was diagnosed with Graves' disease, a disorder of the thyroid gland.

 Butler has a maple leaf tattooed on her ankle, along with the five-ring Olympic insignia.

-Butler lives in Nederland, Colorado in the United States.
+Butler lives in Nederland, Colorado in the United States with her husband and daughter.
 She is the Head Coach of Run Boulder AC.

 Butler is the Chair of USATF Coaching Education as well as a Level 1 and Level 2 Instructor for USATF.